cmaureir/progra-alma/lectures/week5/lecture18.rst

       File "<stdin>", line 1, in <module>
     TypeError: reduce() of empty sequence with no initial value

-As we say previously, the initializer is a kind of safe-status to avoid some weird behaviour, or just a default value to prevent an exception::
+As we said previously, the initializer is a kind of safe-status to avoid some weird behaviour, or just a default value to prevent an exception::